ocaml/ocaml-lsp/README.md

 ## Integration with other tools

-### Formatters: OCamlFormat & Refmt
+### Source file formatting: OCamlFormat & Refmt

 OCaml-LSP is dependent on external tools (OCamlFormat for OCaml and `refmt` for Reason) for formatting source files.
 You should have the necessary tool (OCamlFormat and/or Refmt) installed in your opam switch or esy project to have formatting support.
-Note, however, that OCaml-LSP requires presence of OCamlFormat configuration file (called `.ocamlformat`) in the project root to be able to format source files in your project.
+Note, however, that OCaml-LSP requires presence of OCamlFormat configuration file, called `.ocamlformat`, in the project root to be able to format source files in your project.

+### Formatting code on hover

+When you hover the cursor over OCaml code, the extension shows you the type of the symbol.
+To get nicely formatted types, install [ocamlformat-rpc](https://opam.ocaml.org/packages/ocamlformat-rpc/) package.

+## Debugging

+If you use Visual Studio Code, please see OCaml Platform extension [page](https://github.com/ocamllabs/vscode-ocaml-platform) for a detailed guide on how to report and debug problems.

+If you use another code editor and use OCaml-LSP, you should be able to set the server trace to `verbose` using your editor's LSP client and watch the trace for errors such as logged exceptions.

 ## Contributing to project